chienshyong/houou-statistics/README.md

 ## Contents

 All the results have been compiled into `Houou statistics compiled.xlsx`.
 Look at this file if you only want to see the statistics.
+For live play, I have compiled useful statistics into `Cheat Sheet.pdf` for easy referencing.

 `app.py` is the entry point for the program, change the `Analyzer` in app.py to any analyzer in `/analyzers` to gather data.
 Raw data are printed into `/results`.
 Change `rowcount` to adjust the sample size.